Pumpkin Mug Cake

 • Pumpkin Puree: Make sure you’re using pure pumpkin puree, and not pumpkin pie filling, which has added sugar.

-• Gluten Free Flour: Look for a gluten free 1:1 baking flour, such as this one by Bob’s Red Mill.
-GF flours can vary in ingredients, so be sure to use one that includes xanthan gum, which helps provide elasticity.
+• Gluten Free Flour: Look for a gluten free 1:1 baking flour — I typically use Bob’s Red Mill.
+Gluten free flours can vary in ingredients, so be sure to use one that includes xanthan gum, which helps provide elasticity.
 (If you’re not making this recipe gluten free, you can just use regular all purpose flour.)

 • Egg: Not only does the egg add protein, but it also acts as the binder for these oats.
 If making the recipe vegan, you can use a flax egg instead.